Inflectra/rapise-documentation/docs/Libraries/Text.md

 <a name="ToUppercase"></a>
 #### ToUppercase

-Returns the calling string value converted to uppercase.
+Returns the `str` value converted to uppercase.

 ```javascript
 ToUppercase(str)